 Trump denies briefing on reported bounties against US troops

-Monday, 29 June 2020 () WASHINGTON (AP) — President Donald Trump has denied that he was made aware of U.S. intelligence officials’ conclusions that Russia secretly offered bounties to Taliban-linked militants for killing American troops in Afghanistan.
-The Trump administration was set to brief select members of Congress on the matter on Monday.
-The intelligence assessments came amid Trump’s push […]
+Monday, 29 June 2020 () WASHINGTON: President Donald Trump on Sunday denied that he had been briefed on reported U.S. intelligence that a Russian military intelligence unit secretly offered bounties to Taliban-linked militants for killing American troops in Afghanistan, and he appeared to minimize the allegations against Moscow.
+American intelligence officials concluded months ago that Russian officials offered rewards for successful attacks on American service-members last year, at a time when the U.S. and Taliban were holding talks to end the long-running war, according to The New York Times.
+A senior administration official said the White House planned to brief select members of Congress on Monday on the...

 US Democratic nominee Joe Biden has attacked Donald Trump over a report that he said potentially contains a “truly shocking revelation” about the US president and his failure to protect American troops in Afghanistan and stand up to Russia.
 The New York Times reported on Friday that American...